 Most agents and editors do recommend them.
 Many suggest attending a conference or two before even sending a query.
 However, most also admit they don’t discover many new clients through conferences.

 Especially when the pitch comes from the next stall in the ladies’ room.
 Don’t do this.
-There’s a hilarious video on how not to pitch at a conference on Janet Reid’s blog this week.
+There’s a hilarious video on how not to pitch at a conference on Janet Reid’s blog

 Besides, a lot of writers are bypassing the endless, frustrating agent-hunt system these days and going indie—either with small presses (once called indie) or self-e-publishing (the new definition of indie.)
 They’re totally over pitching to agents.